-Effective: September 1, 2023
+Effective: January 1, 2023

-The state-specific portion of the real estate examination is comprised of fifty (50) scored items for broker candidates.
-The examination also contains five to ten (5-10) pretest items.
+The state-specific examination is made up of forty (40) scored items for salespersons and broker candidates.
+The examinations also contain five to ten (5-10) pretest items.
 The pretest items are not identified and will not affect a candidate's score in any way.
-The following examination content outline is applicable to Nebraska real estate brokers.